-Two additional instruments are used in the NLSY79 Child survey: (1) the Mother Supplement, containing maternal reports on the home environment, motor and social development, behavior problems, temperament and school background, and (2) the Child Self-Administered Supplement (CSAS) for children 10 and over.
+Two additional instruments are used in the NLSY79 Child survey: (1) the Mother Supplement, the instruments administered to the children age 15 or over (the NLSY79 Young Adults) should consult the

+10 and over.
 These paper supplements are available, at a nominal charge, from CHRR.
+Users interested in available from:

+1998 Young Adult CAPI Questionnaire and the 1998 Young Adult Self-Report Booklet.

-Users who wish information about the NLSY79 Child data or additional documentation should contact:
+Information about the NLSY79 Child and Young Adult data or additional documentation is

-NLS User Services Center for Human Resource Research The Ohio State University 921 Chatham Lane, Suite 200 Columbus, Ohio 43221-2418 usersvc@postoffice.chrr.ohio-state.edu
+NLS User Services Center for Human Resource Research The Ohio State University 921 Chatham Lane, Suite 200 usersvc@postoffice.chrr.ohio-state.edu